 - Incarceration due to drug or alcohol use leading to poor supervision for the children

-Losing Custody Because of Substance Abuse
+Losing Custody Because of Substance Abuse in Texas

-If a parent has a substance abuse problem, it cannot only affect parenting, it can impact child custody, and for good reason.
+If a parent has a substance abuse problem, it cannot only affect parenting, it can impact child custody in Texas, and for good reason.
 If a parent’s substance abuse is having a direct impact on their parenting, for example, if they can’t hold down a job, or if they are leaving drugs around the children, or if they are not keeping enough food in the home, or if they are bringing dangerous criminals around their children, or if they are neglecting their children, etc., the other parent can grow very concerned and fight for custody.

 “If a parent is on drugs, does this mean they can’t see their children?”
 Not necessarily.
 If a judge awards custody to the non-using parent, it does not mean the addicted parent won’t see their children.
 Instead, the judge may allow for supervised visits in the presence of a third party, and the non-addicted parent may be awarded sole legal and physical custody in Texas.